MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Demos/10-manage-items-service.md

 ---
 # Manage files and semantic models in Power BI

-## Prepare for gateway data refresh

-> **Note** the following steps are not needed when using the data gateway in personal mode.
-You can proceed directly to the next objective (setup the gateway).

-1. In Power BI Desktop, open the Power Query Editor window, and select the **ProductCost** query.

-1. Edit the Source step, and then modify the file path to use the file share, as follows:

-    `\\DATA-AI\Data\ProductCost.xlsx`

-1. Close and apply the Power Query Editor window.

-1. Save the Power BI Desktop file.

-1. Publish the Power BI Desktop file to the workspace, overwriting the semantic model and report in the service.

 ## Setup the gateway (personal mode)

-1. In the Power BI service for the instructor, reload (F5) the semantic model settings page.
+1. In the Power BI service, reload (F5) the semantic model settings page.

 1. Expand the Gateway Connection section and point out that no gateway is installed.